Bloody Jack (novel): Plot summary

-Resupplied, the ship travels to the Caribbean Sea to continue its mission.
+Now resupplied, the ship travels to the Caribbean Sea to continue its mission.
 Bliffil, an abusive midshipman, attacks Jacky in the classroom, putting her in the sick ward with severe injuries.
 Eager for revenge, she persuades another midshipman, Jenkins, to challenge Bliffil to a fight, which he wins.

 Bill Sloat, another sailor who frequently targets Jacky, discovers her secret and tries to rape her in the ship's rope locker.
 Jacky manages to stab him with her shiv, and Sloat falls overboard and drowns.
 Liam is charged with the murder and sentenced to death, but Jacky confesses and is subsequently tried in his place, with the court freeing her on account of self-defense.

 With peace restored, Jacky begins to fall in love with Jaimy.
-When he decides to leave the ship out of fear of being ostracized for homosexuality, she reveals her true identity to him.
-Soon after they arrive in Kingston, Jamaica, Jacky puts on a dress and goes on a date with Jaimy, only to be interrupted by the other boys.
-With Jaimy distracting them, she is able to slip into her disguise and maintain her cover.
+When he decides to leave the ship out of fear of being ostracized for presumed homosexuality, she reveals her true identity to him.

+Soon after, they arrive in Kingston, Jamaica.
+Jacky puts on a dress and goes on a date with Jaimy, only to be interrupted by the other boys, who don’t recognize her.
+With Jaimy distracting them, she is able to slip back into her disguise and maintain her cover.
 Davy convinces them to all get earrings, which Jaimy and Jacky take as symbols of their love.

 While hunting for the French pirate LeFievre ("The Fever"), the Dolphin is attacked by a fireship and begins to sink.
 While serving as a lookout, Jacky spots land and alerts the crew, allowing them to beach the ship safely.
-Davy catches her sleeping in Jaimy's hammock, and she reluctantly tells him the truth.
+Davy catches her sleeping in Jaimy's hammock, and she reluctantly tells him that she is a girl.

 Phineas Tilden, the ship's schoolmaster, recruits Jacky to pilot an experimental kite in the hopes of finding help.
 When the kite breaks free from its moorings, Jacky winds up trapped on a nearby island, where she uses smoke signals to contact the crew.

-Unfortunately, LeFievre and his men spot the signals and set an ambush for the rescue party.
+Unfortunately, LeFievre and his men spot the signals first and set an ambush for the rescue party.
 Jacky tries to warn them, but is captured and tied to a rope.
 The pirates try to hang her, but she is saved seconds before death.

 In the process, the entire crew discovers her female nature.
+After being examined by the ship’s doctor, Jacky is declared to be about fifteen years old, having not known her true age during the past two years of service.

-Despite earning a promotion to midshipman for bravery, Jacky is discharged from the navy and sent to Boston, where Tilden has arranged for her to attend Lawson Peabody's School for Girls under her assumed name.
+Despite earning a promotion to midshipman for exceptional bravery, Jacky is discharged from the navy and sent to Boston, where Tilden has arranged for her to attend Lawson Peabody's School for Girls under her assumed name.
 Accepting her fate, Jacky embraces her shipmates before stepping off.